genomic-medicine-sweden/MIMOSA/docs/automation.rst

    * - ``AUTOMATION_MIMOSA_PASSWORD``
      - Service-account password for the MIMOSA backend.
    * - ``AUTOMATION_PROFILES``
      - Comma-separated list of profiles to process.
 Leave empty to process all profiles.
+The automation container warns at the start of every run if the database contains allele profiles for a species not listed here (see `Unconfigured profile warning`_ below).
    * - ``AUTOMATION_GROUPS``
      - Comma-separated Bonsai group IDs to restrict processing.
 Leave empty for all groups.
    * - ``AUTOMATION_UPDATE_ONLY``